ahoneybun/Arch_LUKS_systemd-boot_install/README.md

 # Arch LUKS systemd-boot install

+> NOTE: The encrypted swap sections are still WIP's so don't use them on a production system.

 Config files and steps to install Arch encrypted LUKS and systemd-boot as the bootloader.

 This is the end partition layout using the steps below: